Introduction

 Eligibility

-You're eligible to make a report if you:
+You're eligible to make a report if:

 What you need

-- your personal details
+• your personal and contact details

-- a summary of the issue
+• a summary of the issue

-- details of the vehicle
+• details of the vehicle

-- details of the business/seller of the vehicle
+• details of the business/seller of the vehicle

-- any supporting documents such as receipts, invoices, and/or contracts for the vehicle.
+• any supporting documents, such as receipts, invoices, and/or contracts for the vehicle.

 How to report

-- Select the 'Report online' button.
+1. Select the 'Report online' button.

-- Complete the online report form.
+2. Follow the prompts to complete the online report form.

 More information

-- Odometer interference can result in very severe penalties, and an offending motor dealer or repairer may also be liable to pay the losses of a purchaser through civil action.
+Odometer interference can result in very severe penalties, and an offending motor dealer or repairer may also be liable to pay the losses of a purchaser through civil action.